 I think our concept of empathy has been perverted similarly to how our concept of God’s love has been twisted into this tough love business.

 We’ve come to believe that in order to empathize with a fellow human being, in order to truly feel for them, we must have an intimate, positive sort of knowledge about the specifics of their suffering; that is, must have life experiences of our own that are fundamentally the same as those of another before we can identify with them.

 That is not what empathy is.

-Can Jesus not empathize with the pain and terror of a woman who’s been raped because he never was raped?
-Or because he only experienced life on this earth as a Jewish male?
-Did he consider such dissimilar specifics about himself in relation to the woman at the well?
+Can Jesus not empathize with the pain and terror of a woman who’s been raped because he never was raped?—Or, because he only experienced life on this earth as a Jewish male?
+Did he consider such characteristics significant in his ministry to the woman at the well?

 Must Jesus come back and experience life as a white, black, Hispanic, Muslim, Buddhist, gay, straight, whatever (hyphen) American in the twenty-first century before he can empathize with any of us?

 If this burden of proof, this false requirement for positive knowledge is truly the benchmark for empathy, or for us to be properly “woke” to the world around us, then we are completely screwed.

 No matter how many racial reconciliation groups or justice conferences we attend, no matter how many countries we travel to, no matter how many refugee families we take in, no matter how many political campaigns we give money to, no matter how many photos we take of ourselves at marches and rallies, we will never in a million years be able to meet this standard for our love’s legitimacy.